Kindrad/Kenshi_IO_Continued/README.md

 # Kenshi_IO_Continued
 A fork of the Official Kenshi Blender IO addon.
 This fork has new features, numerous bugfixes, and quality of life changes.
-This addon also supports Blender 3.0 and foward if newer Blender features are desired.
+This addon also supports Blender 3.0 and forward, it can work with Blender 2.8 and older.

 # New Features:
 + Works on Blender 3.0+.
 It should work as far back as 2.8 though